wxyz-abcd/node-haxball/README.md

 <h1 id="title" align="center">node-haxball</h1>

-<h4 align="center">node-haxball is the most powerful and lightweight bot API written by abc as a node.js module that will include every possible hack and functionality that you can imagine as a Haxball(www.haxball.com) host/client. </h4>
+<h4 align="center">node-haxball is the most powerful and lightweight bot API written by abc as a javascript library that supports both node.js and browser environments and will include every possible hack and functionality that you can imagine as a Haxball(www.haxball.com) host AND client. </h4>

 ### 🔖 Table Of Contents